Styling Headlines

 Select your color by clicking on the palette or dragging the small circle around the palette.
 Click on the rainbow slider to reach the desired palette of colors.

-Or you can enter a 6 character hex value for the color you want to use.
+Or you can enter a 6-character hex value for the color you want to use.

 You can also choose from a color in Your Custom Colors, which is available after you've selected at least one custom color in any of the color pickers.
-Hover over any color to see where else in your design that you've used that color.
+Hover over any color to see where else in your template that you've used that color.

 Another option is to choose Transparent.
 This will make the background the same color as the Content Column.